 Why I created this...

-I started working for myself about two years ago.
+I started working for myself about three years ago.
 It was a move made out of necessity after being laid off for the second time and needing to create more stability for me and my sons.
 While being an entrepreneur has been extremely difficult, it also has been overwhelmingly beautiful and I want other Black women to have that experience.
 I want to help other Black women own more of their time, more of their resources, and more of themselves.

 Will you join us in ensuring Black women keep changing the game?